SublimeLinter/SublimeLinter/linter_attributes.rst

 File-only linters
 ~~~~~~~~~~~~~~~~~
-Some linters can only work from an actual disk file, because they rely on an entire directory structure that cannot be realistically be copied to a temp directory (e.g. :program:`javac`).
+Some linters can only work from an actual disk file, because they rely on an entire directory structure that cannot be realistically be copied to a temp directory (e.g. ``javac``).
 In such cases, you can mark a linter as “file-only” by setting ``tempfile_suffix`` to ``'-'``.

 File-only linters will only run on files that have not been modified since their last save, ensuring that what the user sees and what the linter executable sees is in sync.